DrewNaylor/guinget/docs/readmes/readme-v0.1-alpha.txt

 3. Refresh the package cache using the "Refresh cache" button on the toolbar, choosing "Refresh cache" from the "Package list" menu, or by pressing "Ctrl+R".

-4. Follow the prompts in update-manifests after reading and closing the messagebox.
-Be sure to wait to close the second messagebox until after update-manifests is finished running.
+4. Wait until the package list cache has been updated and the package details have been loaded.
+This may take a bit, though it's much faster than it used to be when using "update-manifests.bat".

 5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as from the "Action" submenu (either install or "do nothing"/ignore for now).